Download your Pal Owner Manual : Download v11.11

 - Turn the brightness down on both units to a comfortable brightness.

-- Being careful to not unpower the Pal you can now move it to a location and create stage lighting with adjustable brightness.
+- Being careful to not unpower the Pal you can now move it to a location to create stage lighting with adjustable brightness.

 How to attach your StompLight Pal to a microphone stand.